rakoo/MultiBin/README.md

 - One software.
 Instead of needing a webserver with PHP, you now only need CouchDB.
-It also has the benefit of storing everything in a database instead of plain files (note: plain files are not especially that bad)
+It also has the benefit of storing everything in a database instead of plain files (note: plain files are not especially that bad).
 - Replication !
 You want to replicate someone else's multibin ?

   curl -X POST http://localhost:5984/_replicator --data-binary {"_id":"from_source", "source":"http://source.com/multibin", "target":"multibin", "create_target":"true"}

   And you're done.
 You can even use continuous replication, to provide a live backup of the source multibin...
-This is the true power of CouchDB
+This is the true power of CouchDB.

 ## No drawbacks ?

 Yes, there is one : most (if not all) online hosting services provide a Webserver with PHP.
 Only a few provide CouchDB.
 If you want to use it, chances are you'll do it from home.
-But this is what Internet is, after all =]
+But this is what Internet is, after all. =]

 ## Unlicense

 This is public domain.
-See http://unlicense.org/ for more info
+See http://unlicense.org/ for more info.

 ## Original License

 I stole a lot from ZeroBin.
-Here is the original License :
+Most of the files I used are modified, so here is the original License :

 ------------------------------------------------------------------------------